manttoni/roguepupu2/README.md

 - Entity Component System using EnTT
 - Data-driven configuration with JSON
 - Automated unit and integration tests (Google Test)
-- Cave generation using Perlin noise
+- Cave erosion simulation using Perlin noise and A*

 ## Tech Stack
 - C++